Updated May 1, 2022

-The following guidelines for travel take effect from August 16, 2021 until further notice, are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
+The following guidelines for travel are in effect until further notice, and are part of the Protect Purdue Plan and were developed to help ensure the health and safety of the campus community.
 These travel guidelines are for all Purdue (WL) faculty, staff, and students who are traveling for work or in connection with a course or student activity, including Purdue Extension and Polytechnic Statewide.

 - The university requires all those embarking on international travel to do so in full compliance with public health safety guidelines issued by the university, point of departure, modality of travel and destination.
 It is the responsibility of both the traveler and the approving department to ensure the travel is fully compliant.